-In his two terms as Mayor of Atlanta from 1962 to 1970, Ivan Allen, Jr. transformed the city from an economically stagnant and segregated town of the old South into a burgeoning international city at the forefront of civil rights.
+In his two terms as the fifty-second mayor of Atlanta from 1962 to 1970, Ivan Allen Jr. transformed the city from an economically stagnant and segregated town of the old South into a burgeoning international city at the forefront of civil rights.
 His leadership spanned business and industry, urban infrastructure, education, the arts, sports, and international relations.

 Allen was a witness in action through an era of dramatic social change in Atlanta.
 As mayor, he was evolving as a “man of conscience” in the early 1960s, striving to reconcile his personal vision with a highly polarized public opinion.
 Allen struggled through the 1962-1963 Peyton Road Wall affair; nonetheless, he stood out as a progressive leader when he became the only southern mayor to testify before the Senate Commerce Committee in 1963 in support of the Civil Rights Act of 1964.
 Allen’s leadership in the face of racial and social tensions serves as his enduring legacy.